 Why is pipeline privacy also about trust?

 Because your pipeline is your business asset.
-A tool that finds leads for you shouldn't turn around and resell your contacts or activity to anyone else.
-Leads staying private isn't just a competitive edge — it's the baseline respect to expect from any platform you build on.
+A tool that finds leads for you shouldn't resell your contacts or activity to anyone else.
+If a tool's business model depends on monetizing your data, your interests and theirs are misaligned in a way no feature list makes up for.